Who we are

 When and where does it happen?

-If you would like to join us in person, please just come along on Sunday in time for a 10:30am start.
-There's no need to let us know, but if you are new you might like to drop us an email so that we can look out for you.
+Just come along on Sunday in time for a 10:30am start at our building in Shakespeare Street.
+There's no need to let us know, but if you are new you are welcome to drop us an email so that we can look out for you.
 Contact details are as follows:

 Phone: (01704) 547805